sendgrid/docs/content/docs/ui/sending-email/editor.md

 <call-out type="warning">

 The Design Editor does not modify or validate any HTML inserted via a code module.
-Please be careful when using custom HTML, and always preview your campaign before sending it.
+Please be careful when using custom HTML.
+Always preview your campaign before sending it.

 </call-out>